Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Effect of Smoking on the Blood Cadmium Level

 We apply the proposed methods to study the effect of smoking on the blood cadmium level ($\mu g/l$) using data from the 2005-2006 National Health and Nutrition Examination Survey, which are also available in \citet{bigmatch2020}.
 We perform the optimal matching in \citet{YuRosenbaum2019}, taking into account gender, age, race, education level, household income level and body mass index.
 The matched data contain $512$ matched sets, each of which contain 1 daily smoker and 2 matched nonsmokers, with in total $1536$ units.

 We first assume that matching has taken into account all confounding, under which the units within each matched set have the same probability to smoke.
-In this case, the matched observational study essentially reduces to a SCRE, for which we can apply the randomization inference in \S \ref{sec:rand_test_quantiles}--\ref{sec:inv_test_conf_set}.
-In particular, we will use the stratified Wilcoxon rank sum statistic and the greedy algorithm in Algorithm \ref{alg:greedy} to compute $p$-values for testing quantiles of effects; {\rev as discussed at the end of \S \ref{sec:greedy}, here the greedy algorithm actually solves the integer programming in \eqref{eq:integer_program} and gives exact $p$-values.} Figure \ref{fig:CI_nh}(a) shows the $90\%$ lower confidence limits for all quantiles of individual effects, using both the original dataset and the one with switched treatment labels and changed outcome signs.
+In this case, the matched observational study essentially reduces to a SCRE, for which we apply the randomization inference in \S \ref{sec:rand_test_quantiles}--\ref{sec:inv_test_conf_set} with the stratified Wilcoxon rank sum statistic.
+Figure \ref{fig:CI_nh}(a) shows the $90\%$ lower confidence limits for all quantiles of individual effects, using both the original dataset and the one with switched treatment labels and changed outcome signs.
 Specifically, for each point in \ref{fig:CI_nh}(a), its $x$-axis value denotes the lower confidence limit for the individual effect at rank its $y$-axis value.
 We omit those noninformative minus infinite lower confidence limits for $\tau_{(k)}$'s with small $k$.
 From Figure \ref{fig:CI_nh}(a), it is obvious that treatment label switching helps provide more informative confidence intervals for quantiles of individual effects.
 Moreover, these intervals are simultaneously valid, as implied by Remark \ref{rmk:conf_set_plus}.
 With label switching, the $90\%$ lower confidence limit for the individual effect at rank $1076$ is 0.01.
 This implies that, with $90\%$ confidence level, at least $30\%$ of the units have positive effects, or equivalently smoking would cause higher blood cadmium level for at least $30\%$ of the units in the study.